-Our average whole school attendance during the month of September 2020 was......
+Our average whole school attendance during Autumn 1st 2020 was 90%.

 Old Park School believes that there is a direct link between a child's level of attendance at school and their progress.
 In developing our approach the school aims to ensure that all pupils have access to a full curriculum and, taking account of any medical needs, spend as much time as possible in school.

 The government expects schools and local authorities to: